Employment & Retirement

 - People on Benefits

-Part time working includes anyone who is working fewer than the hours contracted by a typical full time worker.
+Part-time working includes anyone who is working fewer than the hours contracted by a typical full-time worker.
 So, it is likely to include people working half days, short weeks, or perhaps evening work.
-You could be a student fitting in a few hours work between studies.
-More likely you are someone who would prefer full time work but simply can’t find such a job.
-Or you could be someone who prefers the flexibility that part time work can provide.
+You could be a student fitting in a few hours of work between studies.
+Or you could be someone who prefers the flexibility that part-time work can provide.
+More likely you are someone who would prefer full-time work but hasn’t yet found the right job.

 - whether your work is regular enough and stable enough to ensure the loan is fully repaid

-- whether our income is sufficient to meet your monthly repayments; i.e. is affordable
+- whether our income is sufficient to meet your monthly repayments; i.e. is the loan affordable

-Even if your pension isn’t quite enough to cover all your expenses and repay your loan you may have the time to do some part time work to provide a supplementary income.
+Even if your pension isn’t quite enough to cover all your expenses and repay your loan you may have the time to do some part-time work to provide a supplementary income in retirement.
 And lenders will be happy to include this in their affordability calculations.

 Loans for People on Benefits

-Being dependent on your state benefits to cover a loan repayment will never be easy and the amount you might be able to borrower could be limited – your best option may be to consider a doorstep loan.
+Being dependent on your state benefits to cover a loan repayment will never be easy and the amount you might be able to borrow will be limited – your best option may be to consider either a short term loan or a doorstep loan.

 “A very good site.
 I am really happy with this site, especially the educational part.
 Thanks again.”Mr. F.B. from Liverpool WRITE A REVIEW